 Tuition and Fees

-Tuition and Fees for the 2013-2014 for courses offered under School Unit 80/81 are listed below.
-We strongly encourage that you visit the Student Accounting Financial Services website for the the most up to date and accurate fees.
+Tuition and Fees for the 2014-2015 academic year is currently not available; they are scheduled to be available in August.
+We strongly encourage you to visit the Student Accounting Financial Services website for the the most up to date and accurate fees.

 Students are expected to pay all tuition and fees.
 Tuition information can be obtained from the Student Accounting website at http://www.studentabc.rutgers.edu/tuition-and-fees.